28jackiiee/video_scraping/AUTHENTICATION_GUIDE.md

 # Adobe Stock Scraper - Authentication Guide

-## 🔐 Browser-Based Authentication
+## 🔐 Authentication Required by Default

-The Adobe Stock scraper now supports browser-based authentication to download watermarked videos from Adobe Stock.
+The Adobe Stock scraper now **requires authentication by default** to download watermarked videos from Adobe Stock.
+This ensures reliable access to videos.

 ## 📋 Prerequisites

-Before using authentication, make sure you have:
+Before using the scraper, make sure you have:

 1. **Chrome Browser** - Required for Selenium automation
 2. **ChromeDriver** - Install with: `brew install chromedriver` (macOS)